yomnahisham/py-isa-xform/docs/disassembler.md

 # Disassembler Documentation

 The Disassembler component converts machine code back into human-readable assembly language.
-It supports various instruction formats, handles data sections, and provides configurable output formatting.
+It supports various instruction formats, handles data sections, and provides configurable output formatting with correct operand ordering.

 ## Overview

 The disassembler takes binary machine code and reconstructs assembly language instructions based on the ISA definition.
-It can differentiate between code and data sections, handle different instruction encodings, and generate formatted assembly output.
+It can differentiate between code and data sections, handle different instruction encodings, and generate formatted assembly output with operands in the correct syntax order.

 ## Key Features